 Junko Hayashi

-After studying Japanese literature and working as a librarian in Japan, Junko Hayashi discovered bookbinding at Kumiko Tochiori’s workshop in Tokyo, and then continued her apprenticeship at La Cambre’s bookbinding workshop, from which she graduated in 2006.
+After studying Japanese literature and working as a librarian in Japan, Junko Hayashi discovered bookbinding at Kumiko Tochiori’s workshop in Tokyo, before continuing her apprenticeship at La Cambre’s bookbinding workshop, from which she graduated in 2006.
+Her work covers all types of binding, as well as artists’ books and book restoration.
+She has been an instructor at the Wittockiana since 2011.

 hajunko@gmail.com